Patricia Jane Vining

 Ellie remarried late in life to architect Robert G. Bundy Jr., and the two were able to share 10 happy years until his death in 2014.
 Ellie was well known for her warm and loving personality, which she shared with everyone she met.
 She made friends easily and often, and children loved her.
 Every Christmas morning, she would open her home in the Santa Monica Mountains to all in the neighborhood and serve “Breakfast for Jesus.”
 She was admired and cherished by all who knew her.

 Ellie is survived by her son John A. Buck, of Marietta, GA, daughter-in-law Angela, and two granddaughters, Amanda and Olivia—in addition to many other “sons” and “daughters” who were her students and friends over the years.

 Utalee Minderhout, known as “Lee,” died early Thursday morning after battling ill health for the last several years.

-A Palisadian for 63 years, Lee was a founding member and past president of Theatre Palisades.
+A 63-year Palisadian, Lee was a founding member and past president of Theatre Palisades.
 The first fundraiser for the theater building was held at her home.
 She spent years producing plays, heading the play selection committee, building sets and much more.
 She, along with her husband Bill, received the rarely awarded Leila T. Pearson award, given for exceptional service to the group over an extended period of time.

 Lee will be remembered for her large circle of friends and family with whom she kept in close contact even in her final years.
 She was a member of a book group that has met for over 30 years and stills meets today.